DonaldMcC/social-app-web2py/README.md

 # w2p-social-auth
 The master branch of this is now just a scaled back version of the original w2p-social-auth without version 0.1.24 included in the plugin.
-This was erroneously believed to have been tweaked to work with latest version of psa - however this turned out not to be the case as a version 0.1.26 was still lurking in site packages and it looks like it is not wortwhile to make a version that works with all psa versions.
-So instead a new branch psa0219 has been created and some of the changes required have been worked through and looks like I again have a login using mozilla persona.
-Further work on this is planned for the next few weeks.
+This works with version 0.2.19 and 0.2.21 (latest) of python social auth at least for 4 providers tested so far and can be tested at the following link:  https://www.netdecisionmaking.com/w2ppsatest